Informatics staff and student expenses guidance

-The university expenses policy is available on the University's website staff expenses page.
+The university expenses policy is available on the University's website staff and student expenses page.

 If in doubt about the eligibility of any expenditure then it is advisable to check, in advance, with the authorising signatory.